jackthomas1430/Pewlett_Hackard_Employee_Analysis/README.md

     8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

 ##Files
- - "sql-challenge"(): The main repo for this challenge.
+ - "sql-challenge"(https://github.com/jackthomas1430/sql-challenge.git): The main repo for this challenge.
     -"data" folder:contains the 6 csv files from the employee database -"Data_Analysis_Results" folder: contains images and csv files for the eight data analysis questions -"table_schemata.sql": the table schema for each of the six CSV files